Hiring election staff at short notice becoming ‘increasingly difficult’, TDs and Senators told

 ‘Leaked’ Michael D Higgins letter to Iran: What has happened and is it really a big deal?Opens in new window ]

-Mr Burke will tell the committee how there are around 125 polling places for five constituencies in Dublin city and he recruits and trains approximately 1,200 people to work in them on polling day.
+Mr Burke told the committee how there are about 125 polling stations for five constituencies in Dublin city and he recruits and trains approximately 1,200 people to work in them on polling day.

-Mr Burke says: “In some cases, particularly, Dáil elections, we get very short notice of an electoral event and this can make the recruitment and training of staff difficult.”
+Mr Burke said: “In some cases, particularly Dáil elections, we get very short notice of an electoral event and this can make the recruitment and training of staff difficult.”

-Mr Burke will say that his officer has always recruited and trained sufficient staff for all electoral events.
+Mr Burke said his office has always recruited and trained sufficient staff for all electoral events.

-However, he adds that with almost full employment in Ireland recruitment is “becoming more challenging”.
+He said, howerver, that with almost full employment in Ireland, recruitment is “becoming more challenging”.

-He continues: “The rate of pay for the hours that they are required to work and the responsibilities that they have is making it increasingly difficult to retain and recruit staff.”
+He said: “The rate of pay for the hours that they are required to work and the responsibilities that they have is making it increasingly difficult to retain and recruit staff.”

-He says this has been highlighted with the Department of Public Expenditure and his office is “hopeful in the next charges order that the rates of pay can be increased.”
+He added that this has been highlighted with the Department of Public Expenditure and his office is “hopeful in the next charges order that the rates of pay can be increased”.

 Cormac McQuinn